Pet Wellness Because We Know You Love Them

 Following Up with Advanced Diagnostics

 If a pet wellness exam indicates an underlying medical condition, we’re equipped to find out exactly what that condition is with state-of-the-art diagnostics.
 Because our laboratory is on-site, we can give you the results of bloodwork in the manner of minutes.
 No need to stress out wondering what could be hurting your loyal companion.
 One of the reasons diagnostics is so useful in pets is because they can’t tell us what hurts and they may not exhibit any outward behavior letting you know they’re in pain.
 Diagnostic services can be especially useful in senior pets, because bloodwork can tell us conditions they’re more likely to acquire as they age, like diabetes, thyroid problems or kidney disease.
-Please contact us with any questions about pet wellness care at All Pets Veterinary Hospital.
-We’re here for the pets of Nashua.
+Please contact us with any questions about pet wellness care at All Pets Veterinary Hospital in Nashua.
+We’re here for your pets.